 Don’t feel like visiting on your own?
 You can always join a group to explore Europe without skipping the Auschwitz concentration camp.
 This Eastern Europe G Adventures tour includes extra time to visit the Memorial while seeing the beauty of Eastern Europe as well.

-But you can also visit Auschwitz during a Central and Eastern Europe train journey!
+But you can also visit it on your own during a Central and Eastern Europe train journey.

 How to get to Auschwitz from Krakow

 You can travel to the town of Oswiecim, Polish for Auschwitz, by guided tour, by bus or by train.

 When looking for a Krakow Auschwitz tour, you can buy these in every hotel, hostel or guesthouse in Krakow.
 The other option is an independent trip that is cheaper and more flexible.